Neelotpal-Chakraborty/SnakeGame/README.md

 # SnakeGame
+#ProjectDescription
-Ths project is a gamme, based on the idea of a moving snake eating apples , which are randomly generating on a terrain.
+Ths project is a game based on the idea of a moving snake eating apples , which are randomly generating on a terrain.
 Each engulfed apple will be added to the snaked's body length as one unit length.
 Smashing into the walls or the snake's body will cause the end of your run.
 Hoe you'll enjoy this game.
 THANK YOU.........